 Responsible Sourcing Programme

 We mitigate sustainability risks in our supply chain through our Responsible Sourcing Programme (RSP).
-The programme is based on two foundational policies:
+The programme is based on three foundational policies:

 Monitoring our suppliers